-Automatic Configuration and Power Interface (ACPI) BIOS mode is always enabled.
-The operating system can control the power-management features of your computer.
+Automatic Configuration and Power Interface (ACPI) BIOS mode is always enabled so that the operating system can control the power-management features of your computer.
 Not all operating systems support ACPI BIOS mode.
 Refer to your operating system documentation to determine if ACPI is supported.

-3 Can be modified to alternative settings or disabled.
+Can be modified to alternative settings or disabled.